mewza/zarray/README.md

 Licensed: FREE for commercial and non-commercial use, it is an ENJOYWARE and hope it speeds up your project for you.

+Can it be further optimized I am sure!
+But I am too lazy to do it, feel free to suggest optimizations ideas.

     Example usage:

     ZArray<double4v> arr[1024], aVec = 0.0;